-- Defined as materials & services expenses, employee benefit expenses, and other operating expenses. - Including Treasury bills.
-Part of the cash has been invested in short-term government bonds. - Cash position after the new share issue was EUR 54.7 m on April 30, 2024.
+Defined as materials & services expenses, employee benefit expenses, and other operating expenses.

+Including Treasury bills.
+Part of the cash has been invested in short-term government bond.

-Significant events during 1-3/2024
+Significant events during 1-6/2024

-On January 5, 2024, Nanoform announced it had completed the First Subject First Visit (FSFV) in a trial to evaluate the relative bioavailability of its nanocrystalline enabled alternative to an amorphous solid dispersion (ASD); formulation of nanoenzalutamide and Xtandi^{o[1]}, the number

-- one prescribed androgen receptor inhibitor first approved by the FDA in 2012 to treat prostate cancer.
-The single-dose, randomized, comparative bioavailability study, performed by a contract research organization in North America, compared enzalutamide 160 mg film-coated tablets (Bluepharma Farmaceutica S.A.) and Xtandi 4x40 mg film-coated tablets (Astellas Pharma Europe B.V.). - On January 10, 2024, The Board of Directors of Nanoform Finland Plc decided on the issue of stock options under an option program open to all employees.
-The total number of option rights to be issued is at most 1,240,412.
-The stock options are entitled to subscribe for at most 1,240,412 shares in Nanoform.
+- On January 5, 2024, Nanoform announced it had completed the First Subject First Visit (FSFV) in a trial to evaluate the relative bioavailability of its nanocrystalline enabled alternative to an amorphous solid dispersion (ASD); formulation of nanoenzalutamide and Xtandi^{@[1]}, the number one prescribed androgen receptor inhibitor first approved by the FDA in 2012 to treat prostate cancer.
+The singledose, randomized, comparative bioavailability study, performed by a contract research organization in North America, compared enzalutamide 160 mg film-coated tablets (Bluepharma Farmacêutica S.A.) and Xtandi 4x40 mg film-coated tablets (Astellas Pharma Europe B.V.). - On January 10, 2024, The Board of Directors of Nanoform Finland Plc decided to issue stock options under an option program open to all employees.
+The total number of option rights issued were 1,240,412.
 Each stock option entitles to subscribe for one new share.
-The subscription price for shares subscribed with stock options is EUR 1.70 per share.
-The total subscription price of the shares shall be paid to the company's fund for invested own free equity. - On January 26, 2024, Nanoform announced that one of its leading nanoformulation drug products had received promising clinical results.
-These were from a relative bioavailability study of nanocrystalline-enabled enzalutamide (nanoenzalutamide) tablet formulation, an alternative to the amorphous solid dispersion (ASD) used in Xtandi^{®[1]}, the number one prescribed androgen receptor inhibitor^[2] first approved by the FDA in 2012, and by the EMA in 2013 to treat prostate cancer.
-The nanoenzalutamide tablet formulation was developed in a partnership with the ONConcept® Consortium (Bluepharma, Helm, and Welding) whereby Nanoform's proprietary controlled expansion of supercritical solutions (CESS°) technology provides the opportunity for an improved and differentiated finished product.
-Tabletburden and dysphagia are well-documented challenges for prostate cancer patients, and the development of a 160mg, single tablet per day regimen may be preferable for patients in need of reducing their total number of daily pills.
+The subscription price for shares subscribed with stock options is EUR 1.70 per share. - On January 26, 2024, Nanoform announced that the relative bioavailability study of nanoenzalutamide had received promising clinical results.
+The nanoenzalutamide tablet formulation was developed in a partnership with the ONConcept[®] Consortium (Bluepharma, Helm, and Welding) whereby Nanoform's proprietary controlled expansion of supercritical solutions (CESS®) technology provides the opportunity for an improved and differentiated finished product.
+Tablet burden and dysphagia are well-documented challenges for prostate cancer patients, and the development of a 160mg, single tablet per day regimen may be preferable for patients in need of reducing their total number of daily pills.
 A patent application for the nanoenzalutamide formulation has already been jointly filed by Helm and Nanoform.
-We aim for product launch after the expiry of the enzalutamide substance patent in the respective territories.
+The partners aim for product launch after the expiry of the enzalutamide substance patent in the respective territories.
 For the United States this patent expiry is expected in 2027, and in Europe in 2028.
-This unique IP position may allow the nanoenzalutamide product to enter the market prior to other generic competition based on the ASD formulation, which is currently patent protected in the US and Europe until 2033. - [1] Xtandi is a registered trademark of Astellas Pharma Inc. [2] Source: xtandi.com - On February 15, 2024, Nanoform announced that it has won a grant of up to 4.3 million euros from Business Finland, the Finnish government organization for innovation funding and trade.
-The grant represents 50% of the costs associated with Nanoform's research and development project for nanoparticle-enabled formulation platforms for oral, inhaled, long-acting injectable, and high-concentration subcutaneous injectable drug delivery technologies for
+The unique IP position may allow the nanoenzalutamide product to enter the market prior to other generic competition based on the ASD formulation, which is currently patent protected in the US and Europe until 2033.
+[1] Xtandi is a registered trademark of Astellas Pharma Inc. [2] Source: xtandi.com - On February 15, 2024, Nanoform announced that it has won a grant of up to 4.3 million euros from Business Finland, the

+Finnish government organization for innovation funding and trade.
+The grant represents 50% of the costs associated with Nanoform's research and development project for nanoparticle-enabled formulation platforms for oral, inhaled, long-acting injectable, and high-concentration subcutaneous injectable drug delivery technologies for next generation medicines.
+The work is expected to take place during 2024 and 2025.